AmberC0209/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/object_detection.en.md

 </details>
 <br/>

-📱 **Edge Deployment**: Edge deployment is a method that places computing and data processing functions on user devices themselves, allowing devices to process data directly without relying on remote servers.
+📱 <b>Edge Deployment</b>: Edge deployment is a method that places computing and data processing functions on user devices themselves, allowing devices to process data directly without relying on remote servers.
 PaddleX supports deploying models on edge devices such as Android.
 Refer to the [PaddleX Edge Deployment Guide](../../../pipeline_deploy/edge_deploy.md) for detailed edge deployment procedures.

 Choose the appropriate deployment method for your model pipeline based on your needs, and proceed with subsequent AI application integration.

 ## 4. Custom Development
-If the default model weights provided by the General Object Detection pipeline do not meet your requirements for precision or speed in your specific scenario, you can try to further **fine-tune** the existing model using **your own domain-specific or application-specific data** to improve the recognition performance of the General Object Detection pipeline in your scenario.
+If the default model weights provided by the General Object Detection pipeline do not meet your requirements for precision or speed in your specific scenario, you can try to further <b>fine-tune</b> the existing model using <b>your own domain-specific or application-specific data</b> to improve the recognition performance of the General Object Detection pipeline in your scenario.

 ### 4.1 Model Fine-tuning
 Since the General Object Detection pipeline includes an object detection module, if the performance of the pipeline does not meet expectations, you need to refer to the [Custom Development](../../../module_usage/tutorials/cv_modules/object_detection.md#四二次开发) section in the [Object Detection Module Development Tutorial](../../../module_usage/tutorials/cv_modules/object_detection.md) and use your private dataset to fine-tune the object detection model.